Create a custom virtual machine running Windows

 The second screen lets you pick a computer name, size, and administrative user name and password.
 Use the tier and size required to run your app or workload.
 Here are some tips:

 - Virtual Machine Name can only contain letters, numbers and hypens.
 It also must start with a letter and end with a letter or a number.

 - New User Name refers to the administrative account that you use to manage the server.
-The password must be at 8-123 characters long and have at least 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
-You'll need the user name and password to log on to the virtual machine.
+The password must be 8-123 characters long and have at least three of the following: lower case character, upper case character, number, and a special character.
+You'll need the user name and password to connect and log on to the virtual machine.

 - A virtual machine's size affects the cost of using it, as well as configuration options such as how many data disks you can attach.
 For details, see Sizes for virtual machines.

 The third screen lets you configure resources for networking, storage, and availability.
 Here are some tips: